Silicon prosthesis for hand and fingers

 Can aesthetic prosthesis be functional?

+The person using the prosthesis must feel comfortable with it and look normal to others, to be able to adapt himself properly to his social, work and family environments.
 Apart from the aesthetics, we also focus on gaining any of the functions by inserting mechanisms that articulate phalange in a hand or finger and that allow the person to do simple tasks.

 The previous image shows one of the mechanisms used to articulate phalange in a hand.
 These mechanisms are designed according to the requirements and measurements of each individual and they are made from very hard, but very light materials such as Titanium, Nitinol, Carbon fiber, and Acetal.